steelbreeze/delegate/README.md

 create(...delegates: Delegate[]): Delegate
 ```
 ### isCallable
 Tests a delegate to see if it is callable.
-A callable delegate is one that is not null, undefined or the result of a call to ```create``` without any arguments.
+A callable delegate is one that is not null or undefined.

 ```typescript
 isCallable(delegate: Delegate): boolean